CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-observability-to-innovation/Grafana/try-it-out.md

 If other requests have been made then there may be more than one request visible on the dashboard.
 {{% / alert %}}

-[HA Installation script configuration]: {{< url path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.ConfigureInstallationScript" >}}
+[HA Installation script configuration]: {{< url path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.ConfigureInstallationScriptNew" >}}
-[Non-HA Installation script configuration]: {{< url path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.SingleServerWithoutHA.ConfigureInstallationScript" >}}
+[Non-HA Installation script configuration]: {{< url path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.SingleServerWithoutHA.ConfigureInstallationScriptNew" >}}
 [Postman]: {{< url path="Postman.Downloads.MainDoc" >}}